 Increased Engagement and Conversions

 Start with the full site search for most use cases.
 If you run a dedicated blog or store, consider using the specialized search widgets for more focused results.
-Spend a few extra minutes on customization - placement in the header, a clear placeholder, and a consistent color scheme - and you will have a search experience that feels like a natural part of your site rather than an afterthought.
+For CMS-driven content, check that your collections are enabled as searchable sources in the Search & Category Manager.
+Spend a few extra minutes on customization: placement in the header, a clear placeholder, and a consistent color scheme.
+Then use your search analytics each month to find content gaps and improve your site based on what visitors are actually looking for.

 Once your search bar is live, test it on both desktop and mobile to make sure results load correctly and the design holds up across screen sizes.